FontBureau/Opentype-1.8-Axis-Proposal/index.md

 These axes enable motion graphics designers to solve this equation without trial-and-error on each glyph.

-While some may wonder if Variable Fonts "should" be used in this way.
+While some may wonder if Variable Fonts “should” be used in this way.
 But the fact is that they already are used this way.
 The question is not about if this might fly, since they are flying already, but if they will fly in a way that is interoperable.